scanpay/opencart-scanpay/README.md

 # Scanpay for OpenCart
-We have developed an official payment module for [OpenCart](https://www.opencart.com/).
-The module allows you to accept payments in your OpenCart store via our [API](https://docs.scanpay.dk/).
-We support and maintain the module, but we encourage you to help us improve the module.
+We have developed an official payment extension for [OpenCart](https://www.opencart.com/).
+The extension allows you to accept payments in your OpenCart store via our [API](https://docs.scanpay.dk/).
+We support and maintain the extension, but we encourage you to help us improve it.
 Feedback, bug reports and code contributions are much appreciated.

 You can always e-mail us at [help@scanpay.dk](mailto:help@scanpay.dk) or chat with us on IRC at libera.chat #scanpay ([webchat](https://web.libera.chat/#scanpay)).